 We looked at some of the top trends of the moment and those likely to come to the forefront throughout 2022 and narrowed the options down to five we think will help drive engagement and impress your users.
 Check out the examples and we think you’ll see what we mean about why these trends will impress your buyers and stick around for the long-term.

 1. Personalize the CX

 Customers expect a personalized experience when they land on your website.
-If you run an e-commerce business, it’s easy to base recommendations on past buying behavior.
+If you run an e-commerce business, it might be a good idea hiring a trusted website design and development company that has useful advice for your website.
+It’s easy to base recommendations on past buying behavior.
 For companies selling large ticket items or trying to generate leads, you’ll need to dig into your analytics and figure out some generalizations about your typical site visitor.